hanshu/bajascript-tutorials/README.md

 # Tutorials
-This tutorials provide the BajaScript&Require&Backbone introduction:
+This tutorials provide the BajaScript&Require&Backbone walkthrough.

 ## 1. **intro**
 - how to start your application with Require